- Patient Care

 - Kidney disease

 Another cause for a low libido is erectile dysfunction, which is defined as the inability to achieve or maintain an erection.
-It is not uncommon for a man to periodically experience trouble achieving or maintaining an erection, but if the problem is ongoing or persistent, Dr. Barley can help create an effective treatment regime.
+It is not uncommon for a man to periodically experience trouble achieving or maintaining an erection, but if the problem is ongoing or persistent, Dr. Barley can help create an effective treatment regimen.
 Dr. Barley can test for erectile dysfunction with a simple physical examination.
 Further erectile dysfunction testing may include blood tests, ultrasounds, or a urinalysis.

 Another main concern for men is sexually transmitted diseases.
 There are a wide variety of STDs including herpes, gonorrhea, chlamydia, HIV, AIDS, genital warts, and more.
 STDs are preventable through practicing safe sex using contraception.
 Dr. Barley provides STD testing in his internal medicine office and can accurately diagnose all sexually transmitted diseases.
 Dr. Barley’s ultimate goal is to properly diagnose you as quickly as possible and refer you to a leading specialist or physician.